artemgilmanov/DataStructures/Recursion/about.md

 For example, in step (1), a space in the stack would be allocated for f(x1) in order to call f(x2).
 Then in step (2), the function f(x2) would recursively call f(x3).
 However, instead of allocating new space on the stack, the system could simply reuse the space allocated earlier for this second recursion call.
 Finally, in the function f(x3), we reach the base case, and the function could simply return the result to the original caller without going back to the previous function calls.

 A tail recursion function can be executed as non-tail-recursion functions, i.e. with piles of call stacks, without impact on the result.
 Often, the compiler recognizes tail recursion pattern, and optimizes its execution.
 However, not all programming languages support this optimization.
 For instance, C and C++ support the optimization of tail recursion functions.
 On the other hand, Java and Python do not support tail recursion optimization.
 Although, while we will not cover how to do so here, it is possible to implement TCO by using lambda expressions in Python and Java.

+## Conclusion - Recursion I
+Report Issue
+Now, you might be convinced that recursion is indeed a powerful technique that allows us to solve many problems in an elegant and efficient way.
+But still, it is no silver bullet.
+Not every problem can be solved with recursion, due to the time or space constraints.
+And recursion itself might come with some undesired side effects such as stack overflow.

+In this chapter we would like to share a few more tips on how to better apply recursion to solve problems in the real world.

+When in doubt, write down the recurrence relationship.

+Sometimes, at a first glance it is not evident that a recursion algorithm can be applied to solve a problem.
+However, it is always helpful to deduct some relationships with the help of mathematical formulas, since the recurrence nature in recursion is quite close to the mathematics that we are familiar with.
+Often, they can clarify the ideas and uncover the hidden recurrence relationship.
+Within this chapter, you can find a fun example named Unique Binary Search Trees II, which can be solved by recursion, with the help of mathematical formulas.

+Whenever possible, apply memoization.

+When drafting a recursion algorithm, one could start with the most naive strategy.
+Sometimes, one might end up with the situation where there might be duplicate calculation during the recursion, e.g. Fibonacci numbers.
+In this case, you can try to apply the memoization technique, which stores the intermediate results in cache for later reuse.
+Memoization could greatly improve the time complexity with a bit of trade on space complexity, since it could avoid the expensive duplicate calculation.

+When stack overflows, tail recursion might come to help.

+There are often several ways to implement an algorithm with recursion.
+Tail recursion is a specific form of recursion that we could implement.
+Different from the memoization technique, tail recursion could optimize the space complexity of the algorithm, by eliminating the stack overhead incurred by recursion.
+More importantly, with tail recursion, one could avoid the problem of stack overflow that comes often with recursion.
+Another advantage about tail recursion is that often times it is easier to read and understand, compared to non-tail-recursion.
+Because there is no post-call dependency in tail recursion (i.e. the recursive call is the final action in the function), unlike non-tail-recursion.
+Therefore, whenever possible, one should strive to apply the tail recursion.